PDA-UR/Screenshotmatcher-2.0/README.md

 In networks with multiple users, it is recommended to restrict requests from unknown devices by either deciding individually or blocking all.
 This way, only trusted devices can capture your screen's content.

+**Note**: Windows and Mac access the tray menu via right click.
+Linux devices have to left click the tray icon.
+This is a current limitation of the PySimpleGUIWx library used and will hopefully be fixed in the future.